bozzltron/node-json-transform/README.md

 Enjoy!

 ## Changelog
+1.0.18 Introducing transformAsync which returns a promise.
+1.0.17 Ensure transform always returns an array
 1.0.16 ES5 compatibility
 1.0.15 Add support for a context object that is passed through to the operate.run and each functions.
 1.0.14 Add support for default values via "defaults" definition.
 Add support for removing attributes via the "remove" definition.